 This new regulation applies to every state and territory of Australia and to every Working Holiday maker in the first or second year.
-Workers will therefore be able to stay with the same employer for up to 12 months.
+Workers will, therefore, be able to stay with the same employer for up to 12 months.

+The goal here is to increase the workforce available to work in seasonal agricultural jobs.
 It is not necessary to obtain permission by the government, the regulation has come into effect immediately.

 In January 2022, the 6-month work limitation was temporarily relaxed for all jobs.
 The relaxation of this condition was initially in effect until 31 December 2022, and it has now been extended until 30 June 2023.